nesl/Heliot/README.md

-# Heliot: Hybrid emulation of learning enable IoT systems
+# Heliot: Hybrid Emulation of Learning Enabled IoT systems

 **Heliot** is a framework to emulate different IoT scenarios.
 An Iot scenario in Heliot consists of sensors (both real and virtual), compute resources (cloud, cloudlet, edge devices, containers etc) running computation and a dynamic network topology.
 Heliot simplifies to study the application performance in presence of heterogeneous compute resources, sensors, dynamic network characteristics,and compute parition and placement algorithms.
 Heliot is in active development.